-Sadly, Rodriguez’s experience is not an atypical one.
-With over 1 in 8 Connecticut residents confronting food insecurity, Rodriguez’s daily struggle to find enough to eat highlights the plight of many students struggling to balance the demands of college life with everyday necessities.
-Nearly half of the over 400 thousand food insecure Connecticut residents do not qualify for federal nutrition programs like SNAP, so they must pinch pennies to survive.
+Sadly, Rodriguez’s experience is not atypical.
+With over one in eight Connecticut residents confronting food insecurity, Rodriguez’s daily struggle to find enough to eat highlights the plight of many students struggling to balance the demands of college life with everyday necessities.
+Nearly half of the over four hundred thousand food insecure Connecticut residents do not qualify for federal nutrition programs like SNAP, so they must pinch pennies to survive.
 It’s a delicate balancing act between paying the rent and buying enough food, with food often ending up a casualty.

 “This is a systemic problem.”

 The difficulty for Rodriguez began in 2013 soon after her parents moved into their first home, finally leaving behind a string of apartments too small for Rodriguez and her three siblings.
 Six months after settling into their dream home, her father had an accident at his factory job that left him partially disabled from a spinal injury and unable to pay the mortgage.
-Now five years later the family is back in an apartment, but even with her mother’s fulltime job, making the monthly rent is a struggle.
-Monthly bills are a common worry for food insecure students as data shows 64% of them grapple with housing security.
+Now five years later the family is back in an apartment, but even with her mother’s full-time job, making the rent is a struggle.
+Monthly bills are a common worry for food insecure students, as data shows 64 percent of them grapple with housing security.

-“This is a systemic problem,” says Sara Goldrick-Rab, a professor of Higher Education Policy and sociology at Temple University, and the lead author of the report Still Hungry and Homeless in College, which is based on data collected from 43,000 students and sixty-six schools.
+“This is a systemic problem,” says Sara Goldrick-Rab, a professor of higher education policy and sociology at Temple University, and the lead author of the report Still Hungry and Homeless in College, which is based on data collected from forty-three thousand students and sixty-six schools.
 She argues that the problem with student food insecurity goes beyond simply rising college costs.
-She and other researchers explain that while college hunger is not a new problem, a rise in the number of enrolling low-income students combined with inadequate resources to accommodate them, and many colleges’ unwillingness to admit to a hunger problem within their student body has exasperated the problem.
+She and other researchers explain that while college hunger is not a new problem, a rise in the number of enrolling low-income students combined with inadequate resources to accommodate them and many colleges’ unwillingness to admit to a hunger problem within their student body has exacerbated the problem.

-According to a separate report tilted, Hunger on Campus: The Challenge of Food Insecurity for College Students, 55% of surveyed food insecure students did not buy a required textbook because of their lack of money for food.
+According to a separate report titled Hunger on Campus: The Challenge of Food Insecurity for College Students, 55 percent of surveyed food insecure students did not buy a required textbook because of their lack of money for food.
 Fifty-three percent reported missing class.
 Twenty-five percent even reported dropping a class because of their lack of access to food.
 Hunger pangs have an undeniable impact on a student’s ability to succeed.

 “I want people to know that the privilege to have parents who help you go to school is not to be underestimated.”

-Standing shirtless in his apartment, twenty-one-year old Greyson Thorne cooks a simple meal of stir-fried tofu and vegetables over an electric stove.
+Standing shirtless in his apartment, twenty-one-year-old Greyson Thorne cooks a simple meal of stir-fried tofu and vegetables over an electric stove.
 He is eating today, but things weren’t always this way.
-Like 15% of food insecure students, Thorne struggled with homelessness while attending Central Connecticut State University.
+Like 15 percent of food insecure students, Thorne struggled with homelessness while attending Central Connecticut State University.
 “It was a constant state of anxiety that plagued me just as much as anything else.
 Alongside thinking, ‘oh I have a test on Friday,’ I would be thinking where I would go to sleep that night.”

 Headline image photo credit to Noah Hulton